Sneaker679/ibmq_green_dvmc/README.md

 All the files located in `quantum_computer_codes/` are useful to the calculation of the Green Function for any systems.
 Here is the uses of each individual files in this folder.

 ---
 - The `parameters.py` file is where you can modify the parameters and variables to be used by all the files in the folder.
 It is also where you need to modify your lattice structures and circuit configurations if you are opting for a customized model.
 Specifications on the inner workings of the lattice and circuit objects are located in the "qiskit" package documentation.
 As for the qcm lattice, its usage is specified in its own documentation.
 One thing to note though it the HOPPING MATRIX.
 If the code detects it cannot create a grid lattice with the specified number of sites, you need to change manually the hopping matrix.
+Also, if you want to change the output folders, these can be modified at the very end of `parameters.py`.
+However, I would recommend to not touch this portion to avoid any problems.
 - The `generate.py` is meant to generate the specified matrices, print them in the CMD and save them as `.npy` files in `output/`.
 - The `graph.py` is to make a graph with the generated matrices.
 The code will use the right set of matrices depending if you are generating a graph from the quantum computer matrices or the fock benchmark matrices.
 The spectrum is outputted as a pdf in the same folder as `parameter.py`, and its file name corresponds to which matrices were used (ibmq or fock).
 This code also outputs a `local_dos.dat` file in `output/`.
 - The `hamiltonian_circuit.py` contains the hidden code to generate automatically grid shapped lattices for all implementations of the green function calculation (qiskit, qcm and fock).